 - Changing out old silver, gold, bronze fixtures can bring a room into this century.
 Gold is making a come-back, but the styles have changed, so don’t think your 1984 gold bathroom faucet is ‘IN’ because it is probably ‘OUT’.

 - Changing out the hardware on your doors not only can make your home feel more inviting, but also give your home the technology it deserves with safety features.
-Front door locks can be keypads or linked to your smart phone.
+Front door locks can be keypads or linked to your smartphone.
 You can lock and unlock your front door from your home.
-Imagine letting you family and friends into your home without having to get off the couch while you are watching the big game!
-Or while you are at the grocery getting last minute ingredients for that fancy dinner you are making.
+Imagine letting your family and friends into your home without having to get off the couch while you are watching the big game!
+Or while you are at the grocery getting last-minute ingredients for that fancy dinner you are making.

 All of these home DIY décor updates and changes can be done in one afternoon with the right planning and tools.
 They will not break the bank either.
 Just some quick things you can do to spruce up your home with the latest trends and styles.
 Always think before you add something to your home, am I adding value to my home and will this help sell it down the road.
 If the answer is yes it should be a no-brainer.
 If the answer is no, consider the time and energy you are putting into it and whether or not you are prepared to undo it when it comes time to sell your home.